List of The Lion King (franchise) characters: Kovu

-In The Lion Guard, Kovu appears with his family in their plot to take over Jasiri's territory.
-Kion learns from Kovu that Kiara knows him.
-Years later, Kion and the Lion Guard learn that Kovu and the rest of the Outsiders have rejoined Simba's pride following Zira's death.
-Simba names Kovu and Kiara as his successors.
+In The Lion Guard, Kovu appears with his family in the episode "Lions of the Outlands", which takes place sometime after Kovu's first encounter with Kiara, who plot to take over Jasiri's territory.
+Kiara's brother Kion learns from Kovu that Kiara knows him.
+Kovu reappears as a young adult in the series' final episode "Return to the Pride Lands", which takes place sometime after The Lion King II: Simba's Pride, where Kion and the Lion Guard, who had been away from the Pride Lands for several months to go to the Tree of Life, learn that Kovu and the rest of the Outsiders have rejoined Simba's pride following Zira's death.
+Simba is proud to announce that Kovu and Kiara are his successors.
+Kovu later witnesses Kion become the mate of the Tree of Life's queen Rani.

 Outsiders

-The Outsiders are a pride of offshoot lions that were loyal to Scar.
+The Outsiders are a pride of offshoot lionesses (the only male lions are Kovu and Nuka) that were loyal to Scar.
 After a failed takeover following Scar's death, Simba exiled them to the Outlands.
-In The Lion Guard, they tried to invade the territory that Jasiri's clan lives in.
+In The Lion Guard, they tried to invade the territory that Jasiri's hyena clan lives in.
 Kion was hesitant to use the Roar of the Elders because of what it did to Scar.
 After being told by the rest of the Lion Guard that Scar used the Roar for evil, Kion defeated the Outsiders with the Roar of the Elders which sent them flying to the Outlands' termite mound area which became their base of operations.
-In the final episode of Season Three "Return to the Pridelands", it is revealed that after the Outsiders rejoined Simba's pride, four of them formed a new Lion Guard with Vitani to protect the Pridelands whilst Kion's Lion Guard's were travelling to The Tree of Life.
-At the end of the episode, Vitani's Lion Guard became the Pridelands' permanent Lion Guard after Kion's Lion Guard decided to step down and stay at The Tree of Life.
-One of the lionesses was voiced by Erica Luttrell in The Lion Guard episode, Lions of the Outlands.
+In the series' final episode, "Return to the Pridelands", it is revealed that after the Outsiders rejoined Simba's pride, four of them formed a new Lion Guard with Vitani to protect the Pride Lands whilst Kion's Lion Guard's were travelling to the Tree of Life.
+At the end of the episode, Vitani's Lion Guard became the Pride Lands' permanent Lion Guard after Kion's Lion Guard decided to step down and stay at The Tree of Life.